Flutter applications

 If your command name matches the snap name, users will be able run the command directly.

-The extensions keyword is used to easily incorporate Flutter’s common set of requirements.
+The extensions keyword is used in this example to access GUI toolkit features that the application needs.
 See Snapcraft extensions for further details.

 Building the snap